 (f) The commissioner shall seek federal approval to expand the Minnesota disability health options (MnDHO) program established under this subdivision in stages, first to regional population centers outside the seven-county metro area and then to all areas of the state.
 Until July 1, 2009, expansion for MnDHO projects that include home and community-based services is limited to the two projects and service areas in effect on March 1, 2006.
 Enrollment in integrated MnDHO programs that include home and community-based services shall remain voluntary.
 Costs for home and community-based services included under MnDHO must not exceed costs that would have been incurred under the fee-for-service program.
 Notwithstanding whether expansion occurs under this paragraph, in determining MnDHO payment rates and risk adjustment methods for contract years starting in 2012, the commissioner must consider the methods used to determine county allocations for home and community-based program participants.
-If necessary to reduce MnDHO rates to comply with the provision regarding MnDHO costs for home and community-based services, the commissioner shall achieve the reduction by maintaining the base rate for contract years 2010 and 2011 for services provided under the community alternatives for disabled individuals waiver at the same level as for contract year 2009.
+If necessary to reduce MnDHO rates to comply with the provision regarding MnDHO costs for home and community-based services, the commissioner shall achieve the reduction by maintaining the base rate for contract years year 2010 and 2011 for services provided under the community alternatives for disabled individuals waiver at the same level as for contract year 2009.
 The commissioner may apply other reductions to MnDHO rates to implement decreases in provider payment rates required by state law.
+Effective December 31, 2010, enrollment and operation of the MnDHO program in effect during calendar year 2010 must close.
+The commissioner may reopen the program provided all applicable conditions of this section are met.
 In developing program specifications for expansion of integrated programs, the commissioner shall involve and consult the state-level stakeholder group established in subdivision 28, paragraph (d), including consultation on whether and how to include home and community-based waiver programs.
-Plans for further expansion of MnDHO projects shall be presented to the chairs of the house of representatives and senate committees with jurisdiction over health and human services policy and finance by February 1, 2007.
+Plans for further expansion of MnDHO projects shall be presented to the chairs of the house of representatives and senate committees with jurisdiction over health and human services policy and finance by February 1, 2007 prior to any further implementation or expansion. (g) Notwithstanding section 256B.0261, health plans providing services under this

-(g) Notwithstanding section 256B.0261, health plans providing services under this section are responsible for home care targeted case management and relocation targeted case management.
-Services must be provided according to the terms of the waivers and contracts approved by the federal government.
+- (g) Notwithstanding section 256B.0261, health plans providing services under this section are responsible for home care targeted case management and relocation targeted case management.
+Services must be provided according to the terms of the waivers and contracts approved by the federal government. - Sec.
+7. Laws 2009, chapter 79, article 8, section 51, the effective date, is amended to read: - 74.20 EFFECTIVE DATE.
+This section is effective January July 1, 2011.